Natalia Pavlovna Paley: Life in Russia

 From left to right: Princess Olga Paley, her eldest son Alexander Erikovich von Pistohlkors, Olga Erikovna von Pistohlkors, Grand Duke Paul Alexandrovich of Russia, Princess Irina Paley, Princess Natalia Paley, Prince Vladimir Paley, and Marianne Pistohlkors.

-In January 1912, Tsar Nicholas II forgave his only living uncle for marrying morganatically, and Grand Duke Paul returned to Russia on the occasion of the tercentenary of the Romanov family.
+In January 1912, Tsar Nicholas II forgave his only living uncle for marrying morganatically, and Grand Duke Paul returned to Russia on the occasion of the Romanov Tercentenary.
 He was followed later by his wife and their three children.
 In May 1914, the family settled in Tsarskoe Selo in a luxurious palace filled with antiques and objects of art.
 In Russia, Natalia became close to her maternal grandmother, her half-sisters, and half-brothers.
 Three months after they had settled into their new life, World War I began.

 During the war, the German title of Count/Countess von Hohenfelsen was deemed inappropriate due to anti German sentiment, so in August 1915, Nicholas II created the title of Prince/Princess Paley.
 This was the name by which Natalia, her full siblings, and their mother would be known from then on.
 The same month, Natalia's brother, Prince Vladimir Paley, joined a regiment.
 Though he was in poor health, Natalia's father, Grand Duke Paul, ignoring his doctor's advice, left to take command of a Guards regiment in 1916.

 As a child, Natalia was gay and animated, described as having a turned-up nose, pink cheeks and beautiful blonde curls.
 Her childhood was described by her older half-sister in her memoirs:"The girls revered their brother and greatly admired him.
 Volodia took advantage of this to make them carry out all his desires.
 In rehearsing them in the plays he wrote he worked them mercilessly for hours on end.
 Highly flattered by his attention his sisters endured patiently all his rudeness, his scoldings, even his slaps.
-He often made them cry, yet they always took up a new play with the same enthusiasm and did not in the least appreciate it when I or some other grown-up tried to protect them from Volodia's arbitrary tyranny."At the fall of the Russian monarchy in March 1917, instead of leaving the country, Grand Duke Paul and his wife, not seeing the dangers ahead, decided to stay in their luxurious estate amid the upheaval.
-As Tsar Nicholas II and his family were sent to internal exile in Siberia, Natalia and her family remained in their palace under increasingly deteriorating conditions after the Bolsheviks rise to power in October 1917.
+He often made them cry, yet they always took up a new play with the same enthusiasm and did not in the least appreciate it when I or some other grown-up tried to protect them from Volodia's arbitrary tyranny."At the fall of the Russian monarchy in February 1917, instead of leaving the country, Grand Duke Paul and his wife, not seeing the dangers ahead, decided to stay in their luxurious estate amid the upheaval.
+As Tsar Nicholas II and his family were sent to internal exile in Siberia, Natalia and her family remained in their palace under increasingly deteriorating conditions after the Bolshevik rise to power in October 1917.
 By early January 1918, they could no longer afford to heat their large Tsarkoe Selo palace, and they were forced to move to an English dacha at Tsarkoe Selo that belonged to Grand Duke Boris Vladimirovich.
 Their former home was expropriated and turned into a museum, while Lenin himself rode in their car.